Phypyy/Cute-Girls-Thailand/readme.md

 # Cute Girls Thailand
 _This is the list of **Instragram** girls in Thailand.
 This list will show the cute girls I have chosen(Only University girl including those who have finished).
 So some people may not be cute for you.
 But for me, These girls are considered cute.
 In the list, I have show the main category is the university and the glasses girls .
 In addition, I use emoji to show people I recommend, followers more than 10k, 100k, 300k.
 If you have already followed these people more than or equal to half of these girls lists.
-You have the same taste and we are friends.!! :laughing:_
+You have the same taste and we are friends.!!_

+Thank you, [awesomethaigirlv2](https://github.com/awesomethaigirlv2) for the inspiration from [Awesome Thai Girls](https://github.com/awesomethaigirlv2/ThaiGirlGetItGood-xD)

 - Recommend = :triangular_flag_on_post:
 - Follower > 10k = :fire: